 There are special fees as well as fee exemptions for nationals from “transition economies” and countries undergoing conflict.

-By transition economies we mean a number of former Soviet Republics (not all) and former Yugoslav Republics (not all), not members of the European Union.
-This scholarship also excludes Russia.
+By transition economies we mean a number of former Soviet Republics (not all) and former Yugoslav Republics (not all), not members of the European Union, as well as Cuba.
+This scholarship excludes Russia.